yannickbohrer/React-Template-CLI/README.md

 Generate component templates from your existing component files, or use generic out of the box templates when creating new components!

 rtc helps you get a new project up and running in no time by reusing different parts of former projects!\
-For example: Easily reuse the mobile header from your last application without having to reinvent the wheel!
+For example: <b>Easily reuse the mobile header from your last application without having to reinvent the wheel!</b>

 ### Requirements